Hong Kong–New Zealand Closer Economic Partnership Agreement: Hong Kong

-Hong Kong consumers will get increasing supplies of produces, beverages, and health supplements from New Zealand in excellent quality yet in competitive prices.
+Hong Kong consumers will get increasing supplies of produces, beverages, and health supplements from New Zealand.

 New Zealand

 CEP Agreement allows New Zealand a further step towards deeper integration into Asia-Pacific region, as more than 70 percent of NZ's trade and investment occurs in the Asia-Pacific region.
 More secure and open access to the Hong Kong market for wine, organics and other foods, will help New Zealand to capitalise upon new trade and investment opportunities in North Asia and China, for which HK is an important trading hub.

 For bilateral trade alone, Hong Kong is New Zealand's 9th largest export destination and worth around NZ$820 million per year.
 A CEP with Hong Kong helps the bilateral trade and economic relationship between NZ and HK to expand.
 This will in turn contribute to NZ's economic development objectives.
 NZ exports to HK have increased significantly in recent years.
 In the year to June 2009, goods exports to Hong Kong were up 33.6 percent.
 As HK is an economy which already grants duty-free access to all imports, the CEP Agreement does not offer NZ the usual gains of reduced tariffs.